 What starts as a month of data from one input can quickly grow to years of data from multiple inputs.
 Gigabytes can become terabytes, then quickly become petabytes of storage that need to be provisioned.
 This data can be valuable (it’s the new oil, after all), and we often don’t know what insights we will want to query for tomorrow.

-Because of this, keeping our data around is of immense importance to a business, but also comes at an immense cost, especially in cloud computing, where every byte of data bears a direct cost.
+Because of this, keeping our data around is of immense importance to a business, but it also comes at an immense cost, especially in cloud computing, where every byte of data has a direct price.

 When we compress our data with a lossless algorithm (so we can get the original data back), we reduce the amount of storage we need while still retaining the ability to query the data.
-Using modern compression techniques, this doesn’t mean manually compressing and decompressing; this is handled in real-time as we query our data.
+Thanks to modern compression techniques, we can handle compression in real time as we query our data.
 We have storage and I/O savings at the cost of some extra CPU while we decompress.

 Because input/output (I/O) and disk speed can be one of the major bottlenecks on a system, reducing the amount we read and write can actually speed up queries even when we factor in the extra CPU cycles.
 It’s like magic (but it’s actually just math)!